kimdoanh89/sdwan-python-rest-api/README.md

 This public repo contains python code that can be used to interact with the Cisco SD-WAN vManage REST API.
 The environment is pre-configured to access my local SD-WAN lab in GNS3.

-You can edit the variables in the `vmanage/constants.py` to point to your own vManage instance.
+You can edit the variables in the `vmanage/constants.py` to point to your own vManage instance, the AlwaysOn SDWAN Sandbox, or the Reservable
+SDWAN Sandbox.

+**Note:** When you use the AlwaysOn Sandbox, you do not have permission to perform some commands such as `edit`, `create`, `delete`.

 ### Topology